-The Sportstech Premium 50-in-1 Multi Gym offers up to 50 exercises all in one compact machine.
-It is built from very high quality materials, including 14 gauge steel framing and water repellent EVA padding.
-The cabling used on this machine consists of premium steel rope and these are coupled with extra wide high-quality pulleys.
+The DKN Studio 7400 Compact Home Multi Gym offers workouts for all muscle groups in one compact machine.
+It is built from very high-quality materials, including steel framing and quality padding.
+The cabling used on this machine is coupled with extra-wide high-quality pulleys.
 The low friction that results produces a very smooth natural cable action.

 - Steel rope cabling

 Men’s Health 100kg Cable Cross Over Home Multi Gym